 Most people who are taxed through PAYE only don’t need to complete a Self-assessment Tax Return.
-However, until recently, if you earned more than £100,000 in this way, you were legally obliged to file a return.
-This Self-assessment threshold has now changed.
-In this post, we explain what the change is and how you may be affected.
+However, until a few years ago, if you earned more than £100,000 in this way, you were legally obliged to file a return.
+This Self-assessment threshold was then raised to £150,000.

-The Self-assessment threshold has now gone up.
-Anyone earning £150,000 or more via PAYE must now complete a tax return.
+Anyone earning £150,000 or more via PAYE must complete a tax return.

-The change comes into force for the 2023-24 tax year and will apply to subsequent tax years.
+The change in the threshold from £100k to £150k came into force for the 2023-24 tax year and applies to subsequent tax years.

 What happens if I no longer earn more than the threshold?